EvertonTomalok/crawler/README.md

 ## Save in mongodb database:
   The information retrieved will be saved in MongoDB.
 To use this feature, you need to have installed in your machin, the mongoDB.
 See how to install here: https://docs.mongodb.com/v3.2/administration/install-community/
   To use this feature:
-  - scrapy crawl todas_criticas -a save
+  - scrapy crawl todas_criticas -a save=True

   The data collected will be save in a database called `tcc`, in a collection named `filmes`